-CUTTING BOWED MATERIAL (FIG. HH)
+CUTTING BOWED MATERIAL (FIG. NN)

-To avoid injury from materials being thrown, always unplug the saw to avoid accidental starting and remove small pieces of material from the table cavity.
+To avoid injury from materials being thrown, always unplug the saw to avoid accidental starting and remove small pieces of material from the table cavity underlying the table insert.

 The table insert may be removed for this purpose, but always reattach table insert prior to performing a cutting operation.

-A bowed workpiece must be positioned against the fence and secured with a hold-down clamp before cutting as shown.
+A bowed workpiece (1) must be positioned against the fence and secured with a hold-down clamp (2) as shown before cutting.
 Do not position workpiece incorrectly or try to cut the workpiece without the support of the fence.
 This will cause the blade to bind and could result in personal injury.

-Fig. HH
+Fig. NN

-CUTTING GROOVES (FIG. II)
+CUTTING GROOVES (FIG. 00)